 The Archive Centre, situated at the rear of St Edith Hall, was officially opened by Eliza Ecclestone on 23rd October 2010.
 Over 200 members of the Association and invited guests attended.

 The Kemsing Heritage Centre has an extensive archive of material relating to the history of Kemsing and its inhabitants, a large proportion of which was donated by the late Vic Bowden, a local historian and author of The Story of Kemsing in Kent.
 This material is the result of many years of work and is a valuable resource that can be used for family history and other research.

 Our archives also include a substantial collection of Kemsing related artefacts and memorabilia which have been donated over a period of many years and are available to view.
-The trustees will also, at their discretion, consider obtaining items of particular interest which relate to the village.
+The trustees will also, at their discretion, consider purchasing items of particular interest which relate to the village.

 There is also a large photographic archive which was digitised with the help of a team of volunteers and a grant from Awards for All.
 The photographic archive can be viewed in the Library and at the Centre.
 A selection of images can be seen in the online Gallery.